LaraPalCom/laravel-sitemap/README.md

 "roumen/sitemap": "2.7.*"
 ```

+If you are using laravel 5.5 or higher you can skip the service provider registration!

-Then register this service provider with Laravel :
+If you are using laravel 5.4 or lower register this service provider with Laravel :

 ```php
 'Roumen\Sitemap\SitemapServiceProvider',